 He has further interests in lab on a chip, miniaturised bioreactors and laboratory automation.

-He is co-founder of DEPtech, a spin-off company that has commercialised cell characterisation technology for life science and diagnostic applications based on his work at Surrey.
+DEPtech, has commercialised cell characterisation technology for life science and diagnostic applications based on work at Surrey.